ewerk/authzed-http-client/README.md

 ### Version policy

-The following version policy will be applied to the Typescript clients:
+The following version policy will be applied to the Typescript client packages:

 ```
 # pattern